Video Source Characterization Using Encoding and Encapsulation Characteristics: Results

 Table \ref{tab:2levhie} presents five-fold cross validation results averaged over 50 randomizations of the training and testing datasets (lines 1-3).
 That is, in each run, we used 80\% of the videos to identify metaclasses and to train several DT classifiers, while the remaining 20\% were used to measure the balanced identification accuracy of the overall system.
 The first column of the table shows the method used for clustering file-metadata trees in the first layer, and the following three columns present results of the first-level classification obtained on the whole dataset.
 The total number of metaclasses generated by each abstraction is given in the second column.
 The relatively low number of metaclasses created by the three abstractions validates our intuition that file-metadata trees are in fact structurally very similar and do not exhibit strong variation among videos.
 The percentage of file-metadata trees assigned to the unknown class (third column) further verifies that structures associated with each metaclass are quite invariant.
 It is determined that except for the second abstraction, on average only 0.1\% of videos are assigned to the unknown class.
 (When clustering GeoScattering embeddings, we used an Euclidean distance of 3.5 as a threshold for assigning a video to the unknown class.)
 The error in assigning a file-metadata tree to an incorrect metaclass at the first level is given in the fourth column, and it is found to be extremely small in all cases.

-Camera-model identification accuracy values obtained at the second level using the three abstractions are given in the last two columns considering both the whole dataset (119 classes) and its reduced version (112 classes).
+Video source identification accuracy values obtained at the second level using the three abstractions are given in the last two columns considering both the whole dataset (119 classes) and its reduced version (112 classes).
 Overall, results show that the three abstractions yield similar performance, but the use of tree-hashing at the first level yields the best performance.
-Compared to the best results obtained using flat classification (Table \ref{tab:flatClass}), as repeated in lines 4 \& 5, it is determined that the hierarchical classification method provides an additional 0.6\% improvement in balanced accuracy, from 90.2\% to 90.8\%.
+Compared to the best results obtained using the flat classification of container features (as presented in line 4), our proposed method provides an additional 6.5\% improvement in balanced accuracy, from 84.3\% to 90.8\%, on the whole dataset.
+When only MP4 videos are considered, the improvement is measured to be 2.1\%, increasing from 89.02\% to 91.14\%.

+We also evaluated our method by individually training and testing a model on each dataset.
+Table \ref{tab:diffDataset} provides the corresponding identification accuracy values obtained for VISION, ACID, SOCRatES, and EVA-7K datasets.
+Here, EVA-7K dataset is further divided into two parts to better capture the influence of editing tools and social media platforms on file metadata due to re-encoding and re-encapsulation of videos.
+These results show that among the four datasets EVA-7K and ACID pose the least difficulty to video-class identification.
+In contrast, SOCRatES is found to be the most challenging dataset.
+This can be attributed to the fact that this dataset includes 56 video classes out of which 38 comprise only 10 video samples with an overall average of 16 samples per class.